 Wind & Hurricane Damage

-Hurricane damage, on the other hand, usually does cause major problems to a home if it is not protected properly.
+Direct hurricane damage, on the other hand, usually does cause major problems to a home if it is not protected properly.
 Mitigation is extremely important when it comes to properly handling the wind claim.
 We have almost five years of Hurricane related experience.
-Visit The National Hurricane Center for more information on past storms.

 Hurricanes Damage More Than Homes